charnugagoo/InvertedIndex/parser/readme.txt

 Compress and uncompress gzipped files in C++ using the zlib library. zlib provides a set of gzip File I/O functions for reading and writing gzip files.
 We store the final inverted lists in compressed form.
+We keep postings in compressed format on disk even during the index building operation.

 We assign docIDs in the order in which the pages are parsed.
 The final inverted lists do not have the words or word IDs inside each posting anymore.